JD-Slayin/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+title: JD's blog!
 ---

+# Content
+**This is just for following the activities**
+I don't have anything to put here yet.